← Back to Projects

 • Protocol Adapter: Bidirectional format translation (OpenAI ↔ proprietary provider APIs).
 Clients interact through a single OpenAI-compatible interface regardless of which provider handles the request.

-• Session Affinity Manager: Persistent binding of "session → provider account", surviving service restarts.
-Maximizes context cache utilization (up to 128K tokens) and ensures predictable behavior for stateful dialogs.
+• Session Affinity Manager: Persistent binding of "client session → upstream provider", surviving service restarts.
+Improves cache locality and ensures predictable behavior for stateful dialogs.

-• Load Balancer: Least-loaded distribution with anti-thundering-herd algorithms during initial session assignment.
-Distributes load across provider account pools.
+• Load Balancer: Least-loaded routing with anti-thundering-herd protection during initial session assignment.
+Balances traffic across approved provider integrations and preserves service-level objectives.

 • State Layer: `ArcSwap` for lock-free hot reloading of configuration (zero contention on the hot path).
 CRDT/LWW with tombstone records for state synchronization across nodes.
 PostgreSQL with Event Sourcing and streaming replication acts as the single source of truth.